dylanfisher/forest/README.md

 - simpleform

 ## TODO

-### On Demand Video Transcoder

-- Add video metadata information to MediaItem#edit views
-- Add documentation on using the transcoder and Forest::Video class
-- Add documentation and additional template to create Lambda, etc.
-- Replacing a video currently overwrites the existing video data on the media item.
-This seems fine, unless you were testing the upload on a dev server (or locally), in which case the production video would get overwritten.
-Figure out a solution to avoid this.

 Version 2
 - [ ] Update settings to support an optional default fallback value for situations where a client may forget to enter a value.